-This delicious morsel can claim Irish heritage because not only is there cheese and toast; there is the addition of Guinness., the fantastic, famous dark ale brewed in Dublin.
+This delicious morsel can claim Irish heritage because not only is there cheese and toast; there is the addition of Guinness, the fantastic, famous dark ale brewed in Dublin.
 Ireland.
-Guinness is also often referred to as a pint of the 'Black Stuff' is a descendant of an 18th-century English porter style ale, though today Guinness is one of the most famous drink brands in the world.
+Guinness is also often referred to as a pint of the 'Black Stuff' and is a descendant of an 18th-century English porter style ale, though today Guinness is one of the most famous drink brands in the world.

-- Grate the mature Cheddar into a large bowl.
-Add to this the mustard, the egg yolk, Worcestershire sauce, Guinness and the salt and pepper.
+Grate the mature Cheddar into a large bowl.
+Add to this the mustard, the egg yolk, Worcestershire sauce, Guinness, and the salt and pepper.

-- Cut four thick slices of sourdough, or the baguette then grill the slices of bread on one side.
+Cut four thick slices of sourdough, or the baguette then grill the slices of bread on one side.

-- Sprinkle the cheese mixture between each of the toasts on the un-toasted side.
+Sprinkle the cheese mixture between each of the toasts on the un-toasted side.

 Grill for 2 to 3 minutes or until the cheese is melting.
 Serve immediately with a green salad.